cleifwork/GCONNECT/docs/README.md

 - Added automated backup for crucial files during initial configuration
 - Added Public Desktop as alternative path for GCONNECT
 - Added checks for all required columns (Code, Price, Duration, Type)
+- Optimized and refactored error handling
+- Adding utility script for common paths and functions
+- The app is now portable no python and node.js intallation needed

 ## Screenshots